-What's open on the August civic holiday in Toronto for 2021, also known as Simcoe Day in Ontario, is slightly different than your average long weekend.
-On August 2, many things will remain open but it's still best to plan ahead so your day isn't a total bust.
+What's open on the August civic holiday in Toronto for 2022, also known as Simcoe Day in Ontario, is a bit different than your average long weekend.
+On August 1, most of the city will remain open for business but it's still best to plan ahead so your day isn't a total bust.

-Here's what's open and closed on the August civic holiday in Toronto.
+Here's what's open and closed on the August civic holiday in Toronto this year.

 - Mail delivery